 Seales spent 2012 and 2013 as a visiting scientist at the Google Cultural Institute in Paris, amping up his algorithms to cope with the complex structures the CT scans had revealed.
 He got the chance to try his new approach soon afterward, when Pnina Shor, at the Israel Antiquities Authority, or IAA, in Jerusalem, contacted him about a carbonized roll of parchment found in the ancient town of Ein Gedi, on the western shore of the Dead Sea.
 The scroll was excavated from the remains of a synagogue, which was destroyed by fire in the sixth century A.D.
 The charred, cigar-shaped lump was far too fragile to open, but Israeli researchers had recently CT-scanned it.
 Would Seales take a look at the data?
 Shor handed over a hard drive, and Seales and his colleagues went to work.

 In the meantime, Seales was chasing a new idea for reading carbon-based ink: X-ray phase-contrast tomography, a highly sensitive form of imaging that can detect subtle density changes in a material—the kind that might result from applying ink to papyrus—by measuring the changing intensity of the beam as it passes through an object.
 Only a large particle accelerator, though, can produce such a beam.
-One of the nearest was in Grenoble, in southeastern France.
-Seales’ initial requests for “beam time” were rejected, but he was subsequently approached by an Italian physicist named Vito Mocella, who had close ties to the facility, and in December 2013 Delattre took Banana Boy and another scroll to Grenoble.
+One of the nearest was Synchrotron Soleil, outside Paris.
+Seales’ request for “beam time” there was rejected, but he and Delattre were subsequently approached by an Italian physicist named Vito Mocella, who had close ties to another synchrotron in Grenoble, in southeastern France.
+Seales provided custom-designed cases for the scrolls, built using data from his CT scans, but his schedule didn’t allow him to travel.
+So in December 2013, Delattre took Banana Boy and another scroll to Grenoble without him.*

 Seales waited eagerly for the promised data, but the files did not arrive.
 Then, in January 2015, Mocella’s group published the results without him.
 It was, Seales says, an “excruciatingly frustrating” experience.
 “I believed we were collaborating, until I realized that the feeling was not mutual.”